 If you’re going to travel, it’s not a question of whether you need insurance, but what kind.

 “Cancel for any reason” travel insurance.
-It costs between 10% and 12% of the price of your vacation, and it will refund part of your travel costs if you decide to cancel.
+It costs between 10% and 12% of the price of your vacation, and it will refund at least part of your travel costs if you decide to cancel.

 How to buy “cancel for any reason” travel insurance